mongodb/mongodbatlas-cloudformation-resources/README.md

 # Support, Bugs, Feature Requests

+CURRENT BETA INFO: Support questions submitted under the Issues section of this repo will be handled on a "best effort" basis.
+Bugs should be filed under the Issues section of this repo.

-Support for the MongoDB Atlas Resource Provider for CloudFormation is provided under MongoDB Atlas support plans, starting with Developer.
+POST GA: Support for the MongoDB Atlas Resource Provider for CloudFormation is provided under MongoDB Atlas support plans, starting with Developer.
 Please submit support questions within the Atlas UI.
-Support questions submitted under the Issues section of this repo will be handled on a "best effort" basis.
-Bugs should be filed under the Issues section of this repo.

-Feature requests can be submitted at [How can we improve the platform?
-](https://feedback.mongodb.com/forums/924145-atlas) - just select the CloudFormation resource provider as the category or vote for an already suggested feature.

 # Requirements